Unique Opportunities for Enhanced Residency Training

 Residents and fellows have opportunities to take part in interdepartmental learning experiences around quality and safety that include:

-• Resident/Fellow Quality and Safety Council: Each program selects a resident/fellow and faculty dyad to discuss and present solutions to safety concerns.
+• Resident/Fellow Quality and Safety Council: Each program selects a resident/fellow and faculty dyad to discuss the event reporting climate and present solutions to safety concerns in an effort to improve the patient safety culture.

-• Resident/Fellow Quality and Safety Journal Club: A monthly resident/fellow led presentation and discussion of a pertinent article on a departmental rotating basis.
+• Resident/Fellow Quality and Safety Journal Club: A quarterly resident/fellow led discussion of a pertinent article highlighting evidence-based opportunities in improving quality and safety in the learning environment.

 Resident Research